tmichoel/BioFindr.jl/README.md

 More details about the methods and their implementation can be found in the [documentation](https://tmichoel.github.io/Findr.jl).

+:warning: **This package is under development.
+A release version will be created once a test suite and tutorials are in place.**

 [^Wang2017]: Wang L, Michoel T (2017) [Efficient and accurate causal inference with hidden confounders from genome-transcriptome variation data](https://doi.org/10.1371/journal.pcbi.1005703).
 PLoS Comput Biol 13(8): e1005703.